rakhimov/scram/doc/fta_transfer_tree.rst

     * Transfer Intermediate events may show up in several places and cause conflicts with the uniqueness of intermediate events.
-      This is avoided by appending specific suffix to the Intermediate event names, such as number of references. *Not Yet Implemented The Right Way*
+      This is avoided by appending specific suffix to the Intermediate event names, such as number of references.

-- Update database of top, inter, and primary events after reading the sub-tree. *Currently is not done in isolation*
+- Update database of top, inter, and primary events after reading the sub-tree.

-- Graphing Instructions for a sub-tree without a main tree. *Not Done Yet*
+- Graphing Instructions for a sub-tree without a main tree.

 - Keep track of cyclic inclusions and prevent it with an error.